peteasa/parallella-yoctobuild/README.md

 parallella-yoctobuild
 =====================

-Simple to use build environment for parallella using yocto
+START HERE - A Simple to use build environment for parallella using yocto

 Instructions
 ============